KnightMafiaLau/grant-framework/applications/ezswap-application.md

 - **Name:** EZswap, a NFT DEX protocol
 - **Brief Description:** EZswap is a NFT DEX protocol using AMM model
-- **Relationship to EOS Network / Antelope:** An indication of how your project relates to / integrates into the EOS Network or Antelope software.
+- **Relationship to EOS Network / Antelope:** Referred by EOS Team, helping EOS network to build a more sustainable NFT ecosystem
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** Expanding to more gaming system.

 ### Project Details